Zscaler Blog

 SHIVANG DESAI

-As the coronavirus has been declared a pandemic, bad actors are certainly going to take advantage of the uncertainty around it to attack a large number of online users.
+As the coronavirus has been declared a pandemic, threat actors will take advantage of the uncertainty around it to attack a large number of online users.

-The Zscaler ThreatLabZ team recently came across a URL named hxxp://coronavirusapp[.]site/mobile.html, which portrays itself as a download site for an Android app that tracks the coronavirus spread across the globe.
-In reality, the app is Android ransomware, which locks out the victim and asks for ransom to unlock the device.
+Zscaler ThreatLabz recently came across hxxp://coronavirusapp[.]site/mobile.html, which portrays itself as a download site for an Android app that tracks coronavirus spread across the globe.
+In reality, the app is Android ransomware that locks out the victim and asks for ransom to unlock the device.

-The screenshot below shows the Zscaler Cloud Behavioral Analysis report where the sample APK is flagged as malicious.
+Figure 1 shows our Cloud Behavioral Analysis report, where the sample APK is flagged as malicious.

 baui